top of page

 A sticky honeypot

-Bad actors (malicious persons and services for rent) never seem to sleep so getting a good nights rest and to wake up the next day without thinking twice or checking emails or voice messages of zero day issues or compromises to client services is the gold standard for any I.T. person and business owners.
+Bad actors (malicious persons and services for rent) never seem to sleep so getting a good nights rest and to wake up the next day without thinking twice or checking emails or voice messages of zero day issues or compromises to client services is the gold standard for any I.T. individual and business owners.

 Will we see fewer bad actors appearing with his honeypot service over time?